 These attacks are occurring at higher rates in Europe.
 The chart below shows that nearly as many fatalities from vehicle-contact terrorism occurred in Europe between 2014 and 2016 as did in the Middle East — despite a far greater number of terrorism incidents occurring in the Middle East during that period.

-Few attacks of this nature have occurred in the United States to date, though a recent TSA report warned of the dangers of truck-ramming terrorism here.
+Few attacks had occurred in the United States — though a driver of a car recently killed one during a rally in Charlottesville, Virginia.
+The TSA report warned of the dangers of truck-ramming terrorism here.

 The most lethal terrorist incident involving vehicle contact in the United States in recent years involved an Ohio State University student who drove his car into a crowd last year before slashing several people with a butcher knife.
 The attacker was killed by campus police but no other deaths occurred in the attack.